jl2/jl2.github.io/_posts/2017-03-01-dots-and-boxes-game.md

 First, lets flush out a few more details.
 In this implementation, a single player will play against the computer.
 The human player will go first by clicking the mouse between two dots.
 As the player moves the mouse around the screen to potential positions a highlighed blue line will appear, and when they click in a valid position the line will turn green and stay there.
 The score will be updated, and if the player has scored a point then it will remain their turn, and if not it will become the computer's turn.
 The computer will determine the best line to place and do so.
 Again, the score will be updated, and if the computer has scored any points it will take another turn.
 When the player completes a box it will turn green, and when the computer fills a box it will turn red.

-Now it's time to
+Now it's time to create a new project using Quickproject:

-First I created an empty skeleton project from the REPL, using Quickproject:

 ``` common-lisp